ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-price}
 {: faq}

-No. There are no extra license key charges for deploying and registering Usage Meter.
+No. There are no extra license key charges for deploying and registering the Usage Meter appliance.

 To run the Usage Meter software on VMware, the following hardware infrastructure resources are required:
 * 2 vCPU cores